crowsonkb/k-diffusion/README.md

 * [FlashAttention-2](https://github.com/Dao-AILab/flash-attention) for global attention.
 It will fall back to plain PyTorch if it is not installed.

-Also, you should make sure your PyTorch installation is capable of using `torch.compile()` (for instance, if you are using Python 3.11, you should use a PyTorch nightly build instead of 2.0).
+Also, you should make sure your PyTorch installation is capable of using `torch.compile()`.
 It will fall back to eager mode if `torch.compile()` is not available, but it will be slower and use more memory in training.

 ### Usage